ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## Adjust gear shifting

 ### Tools
-- #Shimano GG Adjustment Gauge to set the B-screw of the Rear Derailleur{}, this will come packaged with the derailleur
+- +Shimano GG Adjustment Gauge to set the B-screw of the Rear Derailleur{}, this will come packaged with the derailleur
-- #Phone with E-Tube Project App installed{}
+- +Phone with E-Tube Project App installed{}
 - 2 mm Hex Key
 - 5 mm Hex Key
 - Hazet 5280-3CT Torque Wrench